 There are five stories in total, intertwined around each other on the same dusty American highway, which is presumably ‘south bound’.
-Though sadly for the our characters it actually seems to be a shortcut to the depths of hell – and I’m not just being dramatic by saying that because there is a strong hellish and screwed-up-weird-place-vibe going on through-out.
+Though sadly for the our characters it actually seems to be a shortcut to the depths of hell – and I’m not just being dramatic by saying that because there is a strong screwed-up-weird-place-vibe going on.

 The story titles are (I can tell you this much right?) – The Way Out, Siren, The Accident, Jailbreak and The Way In (which has the same writer / director as the first story).
-I’m not going to say which my favourite was but we’re treated to some cool classic horror situations involving deathly creatures, creepy cults and some really good gore scenes (which at times made me feel quite sick).
+I’m not going to say which my favourite was but we’re treated to some cool classic horror situations involving deathly creatures, creepy cults and some really good gore scenes.
 It’s definitely creepy in places and I never really knew what was going to happen next.
-One thing I did gather was that this damn ‘Southbound’ place is not somewhere I’d like to go.

 You can watch the trailer here –